Jeremmy0/jeremmy0/README.md

 Open to collaborations, freelance work, and creative dev/design ideas.
 Just reach out!

 ---
+👯 I love connecting with different people so if you want to say hi, I'll be happy to meet you more! 😄

+---
 <!--
 **Jeremmy0/jeremmy0** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.